WPaul15/Voronoi-Diagram/README.md

 # Voronoi-Diagram
 ## About
 This is a project for COM S 418: Computational Geometry.
-Given any number of points, it will generate and display the Voronoi diagram of the points using Steven Fortune's lineVector sweep algorithm.
+Given any number of points, it will generate and display the Voronoi diagram of the points using Steven Fortune's line sweep algorithm.

 ## Input
 The input file (`sites.txt` by default) must contain (x, y) coordinate pairs separated by either a space or a newline.